Security Response Section

 The Security Response Section (SRS) is a unit of the South Australia Police, deployed to “at-risk” crowded places such as large protests and AFL games, and to conduct regular patrols of Rundle Mall, the Adelaide Railway Station and the Adelaide Central Market.
 The SRS is a second-tier response between general duties and Special Tasks and Rescue (STAR Group).
 Unlike regular police officers, the unit has enhanced tactical skills and operational equipment including combat helmets, ballistic vests and long-arm weapons such as semi-automatic rifles.
 The unit is claimed to “significantly bolster public safety”.

 The unit was first flagged by the Government of South Australia in June 2019 and began operation as of 30 June 2020.
 On its establishment, there were 48 members of the SRS section.
 It consists of one inspector, one senior sergeant, six sergeants, six brevet sergeants and 33 constable/senior constables.

 The SRS will cost $9 million, spread between $2.6 million in 2019-20, $2.4 million in 2020-21, and $2.2 million per year from 2021-22.

 Deployment and Purpose

 Deployment priorities are based around events, intelligence, threat levels and vulnerable locations.
 The SRS is also intended to prevent and respond to terrorism-related incidents and domestic events of a violent nature.
 On launching the SRS, Minister for Police Corey Wingard stated:

 The SRS also consists of 'bomb appraisal officers' whose role is to undertake initial assessments of IEDs, and tactical flight officers whose responsibilities include providing situational awareness for responders on the ground.

+In March 2024 it was announced that the SRS would be a part of an increased presence in Rundle Mall shopping precinct to deter shoplifters following a series of violent incidents.